hennepm/r_code_storage/README.md

 # r_code_storage
-Some r code that's helpful.
+Some r code that's quick and helpful.
+I keep r code stored here for labmates and me to use.